 Rodents and shrews that were LASV seropositive had a significantly lower mean degree centrality (mean = 3.7, SD = 2.9) compared to seronegative individuals (mean = 5.5, SD = 5.1) (W = 10018, p = 0.039).
 Species-specific analyses, performed only for species with more than five seropositive individuals (M. natalensis, L. sikapusi and C. olivieri) showed significantly lower mean degree centrality in seropositive compared to seronegative individuals for M. natalensis (W = 354, p = 0.048) and L. sikapusi (W = 99.5, p = 0.03), but not for C. olivieri (W = 429.5, p = 0.54).
-In contrast, betweenness centrality did not differ significantly between seropositive and seronegative individuals, either overall or within any of the three species examined individually.
-This suggests that while seropositive individuals had fewer direct contacts (lower degree centrality), their role in connecting otherwise unconnected individuals within the network (betweenness centrality) was not substantially different from that of seronegative individuals.

 The lower mean degree centrality observed in seropositive individuals suggests that individuals with fewer connections were more likely to be seropositive.
 Given the low overall seroprevalence, this pattern may reflect limited recent pathogen transmission within the population, potentially due to stochastic transmission events rather than sustained intraspecific transmission.

+Association of intra-specific network clustering and LASV seropositivity in Mastomys natalensis

+In M. natalensis, the odds of LASV seropositivity increased with degree (OR = 1.25, 95% CrI: 1.10–1.40), and there was some evidence of a positive association with homophily (OR = 2.02, 95% CrI: 1.00–3.96).
+However, a strong negative interaction between degree and homophily (OR = 0.52, 95% CrI: 0.40–0.67) suggests that the association between contact number and seropositivity risk was attenuated when a greater proportion of contacts were with conspecifics.

-of Discussion
+Discussion

-In the Eastern Province of Sierra Leone, we found that small-mammal contact networks were generally larger in village and agricultural settings, yet overall contact rates were similar across land use types.
-Most individual animals had fewer than five contacts, forming relatively sparse networks.
-While degree centrality did not differ systematically by species, M. natalensis exhibited a high probability of intra-specific contacts in agricultural settings, suggesting that these areas may serve as focal points for LASV transmission, consistent with findings linking anthropogenic environments to zoonotic disease risk75,76.
+In the Eastern Province of Sierra Leone, we found that small-mammal contact networks were generally more densely connected in village and agricultural settings, with higher mean degree in these habitats than in forested ones.
+However, overall contact rates per individual were comparable across land use types, with most animals having fewer than five contacts, forming sparse networks (mean degree < 3).
+While degree centrality did not differ systematically by species, M. natalensis exhibited a high probability of intra-specific contacts in agricultural settings, suggesting that these areas may serve as focal points for LASV transmission, consistent with findings linking anthropogenic environments to zoonotic disease risk70,71.
 LASV seropositivity was detected at low prevalence across six rodent and shrew species, with M. natalensis comprising most seropositive individuals.
-However, seropositive individuals had lower degree centrality overall, though this pattern was not consistent within species.
+However, seropositive individuals had lower degree centrality overall, though this pattern was not consistent between species.

+A priori, we hypothesised that individuals with higher degree centrality (i.e., those with greater space-sharing interactions) would be at greater risk of LASV exposure, and that this effect would vary by land use and species.
+While LASV seropositivity was detected at low prevalence across nine rodent and shrew species, seropositive individuals tended to have lower degree centrality, this pattern was inconsistent and potentially confounded by age or habitat.
-We hypothesised that contact rates would be higher in anthropogenic habitats, but global degree centrality was similar across land use types.
-However, the highest-degree individuals were primarily found in village and agricultural settings, highlighting spatial heterogeneity within networks.
-This finding underscores the limitations of relying solely on aggregated network metrics in capturing individual-level variation, which is critical for understanding transmission pathways77,78.

-Agricultural settings hosted the highest species richness, with a greater proportion of interspecific contacts, reflecting edge effects that promote interactions between synanthropic and sylvatic species79,80.
-Notably, native rodent species such as P. rostratus in agricultural settings exhibited high degree centrality, suggesting that agricultural habitats may amplify interspecific interactions, potentially increasing zoonotic transmission risk39.
-These findings highlight the heterogeneity in contact rates within species, often obscured in aggregated analyses77.
+Although we hypothesised that contact rates would be higher in anthropogenic habitats, global degree centrality was similar across land use types.
+However, the upper tail of the degree distribution was skewed towards individuals in villages and agriculture, underscoring the importance of individual-level variation not captured by aggregated metrics72,73.
+Agricultural areas also exhibited the highest species richness and a greater proportion of inter-specific space-sharing, likely reflecting edge effects that facilitate interactions between synanthropic and sylvatic species74,75.
+Notably, native species such as P. rostratus in agricultural habitats displayed high degree centrality, suggesting that suggesting that a few highly interactive species may disproportionately shape network connectivity and transmission risk31.